aquariumbio/pydent/docsrc/planning.rst

 .. image:: _static/CanvasDrawExample1.png
     :width: 50 %
-    :align: left

-In Aquarium, this plan will look like:

 .. image:: _static/AquariumPlanExample1.png
     :width: 50 %
-    :align: left

 Example of planning a large PCR in a IPython jupyter notebook.